-Whilst an initial impression of SSO might leave you questioning the security of only needing one set of credentials to access several systems, single sign-on actually improves security when applied correctly.
+Whilst an initial impression of SSO might leave you questioning the security of only needing one set of credentials to access several systems, Single Sign-On actually improves security when implemented correctly.

 If we take the B2B partner use case from above with simpler revoking of access credentials when contracts expire, this also means it’s much easier to view and control who has access to your organisation’s data.

 What’s more, initial authentication can be very strong, with multi-factor authentication (MFA) now a standard requirement.
 Users are likely to create a stronger, unique password if they only need to create one, or opt for MFA if they only need to do it once.
 SSO allows you to improve your security posture by reducing the amount of identity credentials you expect your users to manage and, instead, consolidate multiple identities into a single identity – i.e. one set of credentials for all your applications.